CodingLawyersClub/todo-instructions/README.md

 4. `User`, a model I created in advance
 5. `auth`, a library that deals with the logged in state of the user

-At the bottom of the file, add the following:
+At the bottom of the file, add the following.
+Put some space between the defintions at top and this line:

 ```
 module.exports = router;